neural networks, video projection, plexiglass

 sound design: Nathan Solo

 According to the astronomers, 99% of the European Union population live in areas with light pollution and therefore are unable to see properly celestial objects.
-Before artificial lighting was invented, the night sky was used for navigation, there were stories and myths about the constellations and their meaning, sense of awe.
+Before artificial lighting was invented, the night sky was used for navigation, there were stories and myths about the constellations and their meaning.
 Yet in the 21st century, we’re more likely to see pictures from NASA than see the night sky with our own eyes.
 Does the approximation of pixels become the destiny of humans?

 We are looking at the same sky, but we’re seeing radically different things.